NBizzell/Visual-Pi-ser/README.md

 3. Test fit the RPi repeatedly to get the fit right.
 Once the case fits nicely the stand is complete.

-4. Clip the light source to the side of the box (or position to illuminate the items.
+4. Clip the light source to the side of the box (or position to illuminate the items).

   ![Front on](/images/fronton.jpg)